 Nate’s Grade B+

-Posted on December 22, 2018, in 2018 Movies and tagged action, aliens, drama, hailee steinfeld, john cena, michael bay, period film, robots, sci-fi, travis knight.
+Posted on December 22, 2018, in 2018 Movies and tagged action, aliens, drama, hailee steinfeld, john cena, michael bay, period film, robots, sci-fi, strong heroine, travis knight.
 Bookmark the permalink.
 Leave a comment.